mark-watson/Clojure-AI-Book-Code/gemini_java_api/README.md

-# gemini_api
+# gemini_java_api

-A Clojure library for using the gemini REST APIs
+A Clojure library for using the gemini Java APIs

-This code is similar to the code in ../gemini_java_api that uses Google's Java Gemini SDK.
+Similar to the example in ../gemini_api that uses the REST Gemini API interface

-Run the Code:
-(require '[gemini-api.core :as gemini])

-(println (gemini/generate-content "Write a short poem about the ocean."))
-(println (gemini/summarize "The quick brown fox jumps over the lazy dog."))

 ## Usage